Domaine Causse Marines

-Patrice Lescarret studied oenology in Bordeaux and jokes that after having learnt the wrong way around in the school and being paid for a few years to apply this conventional winemaking in other wineries, he now tries to vinify the right way.
-Patrice and Virginie do all the work themselves, taking vacations separately so as there's always one of them in the winery and to overlook the vineyard.
+Patrice Lescarret studied oenology in Bordeaux and jokes that after learning the wrong way around in the school and being paid for a few years to apply this conventional winemaking in other wineries, he now tries to vinify the right way.
+Patrice does all the work himself.

 South West France

 Domaine Causse Marines uses mainly indigenous grape varieties, such as Mauzac, Loin de L’Oeil, Ondec and Braucol.
 They are grown on the principle of selection massale, a traditional way of growing vines that uses grafting of older vines rather than cloning.
-This means the vineyards are diverse, and in this case can trace their heritage back to the time of the Second World War.
+This means the vineyards are diverse and can trace their heritage back to the time of the Second World War.

 When Lescarret first bought the estate from a retired farmer in 1993, it covered 8 hectares of land.
 It has since grown to 15 hectares and produces an average yield of around 35 hl/hectare.